goderich/dissertation/dissertation.md

 We can also use PAn forms to reconstruct ambiguous segments.
 Matu'uwal *caiʔ* 'taro' has a hiatus, which may have come from the deletion of Proto-Atayal \*ɹ or \*ʔ between the two vowels.
 Since no other dialect has a reflex of the female register form, we have to rely on external evidence.
 Luckily, PAn \*Cali provides it, allowing us to reconstruct Proto-Atayal \*caɹiʔ 'taro' in the female register.

 When reconstructing the Proto-Atayal lexicon, I paid special attention to Proto-Austronesian reconstructions that matched a form found only in one or two dialects, especially female register forms in Matu'uwal.
 Even though I have found PAn cognates for only about 10% of the reconstructed Proto-Atayal vocabulary, these additional forms reconstructed with external evidence give us a better picture of the Proto-Atayal language.

+## Interim summary

+This chapter began with the reconstruction of the voice morphology in Proto-Atayal, and followed it with lexical reconstructions.
+I devoted much attention to the unique Atayal phenomenon of gendered speech registers, whereby men's speech is derived in unpredictable ways, using any of a large number of derivational strategies.

+The bulk of the chapter was dedicated to lexical innovations.
+Here I already grouped together the dialects which share the most innovations and aberrations with each other.
+The gender register system also plays a role here, since novel male register forms were being innovated in Atayal dialects long after the split of Proto-Atayal.

+Along with lexical innovations, I also discussed lexical borrowings between Atayal dialects, or between Atayal and closely related Seediq.
+I looked at ways of identifying such borrowings, and examined two dialects in particular due to the large amount of interdialectal loanwords they have: Klesan and Plngawan.

+I also discussed the phenomenon of paradigm leveling in verbs, whereby consonant alternations that are normally induced by suffixation are regularized in some dialects.
+A better understanding of these regularization processes allows us to make more accurate reconstructions.

+Alongside sound changes, lexical innovations and aberrations form the second cornerstone of subgrouping evidence, which is summarized in the next chapter.

 # Atayal subgrouping {#sec:atayal-subgrouping}